fetchai/agents-aea/docs/12-factor.md

 > Run admin/management tasks as one-off processes

+Support: Good

-The CLI tools provides commands to manage private keys and ledger related operations, and it is possible to access to databases of AEA's persistent storage for maintenance operations.
+The CLI tool provides commands to manage private keys and ledger related operations, and it is possible to extend it with a plugin to manage databases of AEA's persistent storage for maintenance operations.

 Moreover, the Python programming language